- Cancer Prevention

 - SunSmart App daily UV times are promoted to guide staff, parents and children behaviour.

-Click here for our latest resources and newsletters!
+Go to SunSmart NSW for the latest resources and newsletters!

 - Sun protection policy, procedures, requirements and updates are made available to staff, families and visitors.

 - Sun protection information and resources are accessible and communicated regularly to families.

 All parents/families are informed of the sun protection policy including appropriate hat, clothing and sunscreen requirements on enrolling their child in the service.

 - Management and staff regularly monitor and review how effectively they implement their sun protection policy.

 Sun protection policies must be updated and submitted to Cancer Council NSW every three years to maintain current SunSmart status.

 Is it time for your service to renew your SunSmart membership?
 Click here to find out how.

 For more SunSmart resources for childcare services click here.